 Face-to-Face: The course instruction is delivered in a classroom, laboratory, or clinical setting, whereby the student and faculty member are both physically present at the location where the learning experience is being facilitated.
-Non-traditional face-to-face instruction may also be delivered during synchronous (live) student-faculty engagement utilizing technology (e.g. Skype), whereby the student-faculty may not be in the same physical location (e.g. Campus).
-Only schools with written approval to utilize non-local synchronous tools, such as Skype, may use such technology to count as face-to-face instruction.

-Hybrid: The course instruction is delivered using a combination of face-to-face and online instructional methods.
+Blended: The course instruction is delivered using a combination of face-to-face and online instructional methods.
 Students meet weekly for face-to-face instruction, and also then complete additional course requirements via the online classroom platform (e.g. Canvas).